Prosciutto: Culatello

-Strolghino is a salame prepared from leftover cuts of culatello.
+Strolghino is a salami prepared from leftover cuts of culatello.

 Pršut

-In Montenegro, Bosnia and Herzegovina, Slovenia (especially the Karst Plateau and the Vipava Valley), Serbia, and Croatia (Dalmatia, the island of Krk and Istria), pršut is a common form of dry-cured ham.
-Pršut from Dalmatia, Herzegovina, and Serbia are smoked, unlike the Italian product, while that from Slovenia, Istria, and Krk is not smoked.
-The mountain village of Njeguši in Montenegro produces the smoked njeguški pršut.
+Prosciutto, locally called pršut, is produced in Montenegro, Bosnia and Herzegovina, Slovenia (especially the Karst Plateau and the Vipava Valley), and Croatia (Dalmatia, the island of Krk, and Istria).
+Pršut from Dalmatia and Herzegovina are smoked, unlike the Italian product, while that from Slovenia, Istria, and Krk is not smoked.
+The mountain village of Njeguši, in Montenegro, produces the smoked njeguški pršut.

 The following types of pršut have a protected status in the European Union and the UK: